ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 transactions_root: root hash of the transactions in the payload
 ```

-The `execution_payload` itself contains the following (notice this is idential to the header except that instead of the root hash of the transactions it includes the actual list of transactions:
+The `execution_payload` itself contains the following (notice this is idential to the header except that instead of the root hash of the transactions it includes the actual list of transactions) :

 ```
 parent_hash: hash of the parent block